pcroland/pptu/README.md

 PassThePopcorn | `ptp`        | :warning: Dedicated servers only, requires staff approval

 ## Usage
+Copy `config.example.toml` to `~/.config/pymkt/config.toml` and edit it as appropriate.
+In the global section you can specify a proxy and/or a watch directory.
+These can be overridden per tracker if needed.
+Make sure to set a passkey for each tracker, and you can optionally specify a proxy as well.

-Place cookies in `~/.local/share/pymkt/cookies/TRACKER.txt` where `TRACKER` is the name of the tracker above (all lowercase).
+Place cookies in `~/.local/share/pymkt/cookies/TRACKER.txt` where `TRACKER` is the name or the abbreviation of the tracker above (all lowercase).

-If you need to use a proxy (because you're uploading from a server for example), you can define it in `~/.config/pymkt/config.toml` (see `config.example.toml` for the format).
+Install dependencies and the script with `poetry install`.

 ```
-$ ./mkt.py -t tracker1,tracker2,tracker3 FILE_OR_FOLDER
+$ mkt -t tracker1,tracker2,tracker3 FILE_OR_FOLDER
 ```
 Options:
 * `--auto`: Skip prompts to confirm autofilled data is correct and upload fully automatically